Nothing to do? Have some ice cream

 She also said she has noticed that restaurant owners are wiping down menus between customers and taking other precautions for patrons’ safety.

-The Ringling has cancelled all events through April 6 but the art museum, circus museum and first floor of Ca d’Zan remain open so far.
+The Ringling has canceled all events through April 6 but the art museum, circus museum and first floor of Ca d’Zan remain open so far.

-Marie Selby Botanical Gardens remains open but may cancel isolated events within the next few weeks.
-Call ahead to make sure.

 Meanwhile, before you head out the door to your next meeting or luncheon, make a phone call to see if it is still on the calendar.